tienviet10/tinyapp/README.md

 ```sh
 $ npm install
 ```
+4. Create a .env file according to the .env.sample file.
+Fill out the PORT and the secret keys for cookie session.

-4. Run the development web server
+5. Run the development web server

 ```sh
 $ node express_server.js